7 Minute Read

 - The number of foreclosures in the area

-- How much they can expect to pay in property taxes
+- How much you can expect to pay in property taxes

 - Neighboring homes that recently sold

-The Buyers decide to pass on one home after discovering it’s in a neighborhood with a few recent foreclosures.
-With nine homes remaining, they broaden their view.
+You decide to pass on one home after discovering it’s in a neighborhood with a few recent foreclosures.
+With nine homes remaining, you broaden your view.

 Check Out the Neighborhood

-Bob and Betty are expecting their first child—but still enjoy an active lifestyle—so finding a safe neighborhood with great schools and lots of amenities is a high priority.
-With their favorite homes in hand, the Buyers choose to explore the area around each house in more detail.
+Let’s suppose you’re married and expecting your first bundle of joy but you still like to keep an active lifestyle, so finding a safe neighborhood with great schools and lots of things to do is a high priority.
+With your favorite homes in hand, you choose to explore the area around each house in more detail.

 Get the Best Deal on the Home That’s Right for You